tailor-platform/templates/manufacturing_order/README.md

-# Bill-of-material
+# manufacturing-order

 ## Overview

 This template provides a comprehensive design for the Manufacturing Order (MO) module, integrating Bill of Materials (BOM), Work Order (WO), and optionally with Inventory Management Systems (IMS) and Sales Order/Purchase Order (SO/PO) systems.
 It aims to facilitate the creation, management, and tracking of manufacturing orders, ensuring efficient production processes.
 The document includes details on key features, models, user stories, entity relationships, interfaces, and functions required for the MO module.

 ## Usage
 To deploy this template, run the following commands